 Pisa, our Maremma, featured in the 2015 Weekly Times calendar.
 As farmers, we would be lost without him; he guards our chooks to make sure they are safe from predators such as foxes and large birds like eagles and hawks.
 Photographer: Zoe Phillips

 After seeing how much dogs and all animals positively impact our lives, we think it’s fair to say that we’ve got a lot to thank them for!
 A great way to thank our dogs is to simply spend time with them, and our dog friendly winery is a great place to do this.
 There’s lots of room to roam around, lots of interesting places to sniff - the vineyard, the olive grove, around the restaurant and most importantly, lots of other doggy friends to play with.
 Our friendly Kelpies, Indi and Rasa also roam around our grounds so feel free to give them a pat or wander down to the dam to say hello to our Maremma, Pisa who watches over our chooks, making sure they stay safe from predators.
-Not only will your dogs enjoy a trip to the farm, but our delicious farm-grown tapas and wine will ensure that you’ll also have a great experience visiting us!
+Not only will your dogs enjoy a trip to the farm, but our delicious farm-grown food and wine will ensure that you’ll also have a great experience visiting us!
 We are even planning on implementing a dog menu at our dog friendly winery so that your dog can enjoy a puppachino along with you!

 We're even listed as an Ultimate Doggy Hot Spot on Visit Mornington Peninsula's blog!

 Book a table at www.greenolive.com.au/kitchen or by calling us at (03) 5989 2992.
 We’re looking forward to see you and your dog at our dog friendly winery!